 The snake suggests Hygeia, goddess of Health, whose father was Asclepius.
 She was often shown with a serpent in her arms, as in the picture above.
 (At some of Damona’s shrines, you could sleep in the temple and hope to dream of a cure, same as at a temple of Asclepius.
 Hopefully, snakes would not lick your ears.)
 The ears of wheat, on the other hand, suggest Demeter, the grain-goddess of the ancient Greeks, whose Roman form was Ceres.

-Damona, a truly polyandrous goddess, took other consorts in other places, including the spring-god Borvo (Boiling) at Bourbonne-Lancy, and Abilus (possibly Mars Albiorix) at Arnay-le-Duc.
+There are 19 inscriptions dedicated to Damona, including nine from Bourbonne-les-Bains and four from Bourbon-Lancy.
+All of these pair her with a god, although Damona, a truly polyandrous goddess, took different consorts in different places, including the spring-god Borvo (Boiling) at Bourbonne-Lancy, and Abilus (possibly Mars Albiorix) at Arnay-le-Duc.
 At the latter another fragmentary statue of the goddess has been found, with a snake once again coiled round her arm.

 Boand was also associated with a well.
 This was the property of her husband, Nechtan, and it contained a specked salmon and was surrounded by hazel trees.
 (Both the fish and the trees were symbols of wisdom.)
 Only he and his three cup-bearers could take water from the well, but Boand broke the prohibition and the waters rose up and chased her all the way to the sea.
 The river this created, the Boyne, was named for her.
 So Boand’s well bestowed wisdom, whereas Damona’s water healed.
 (The story is told in the Metrical Dindshenchas.)